Windows setup¶

 *[WLS]: Windows Linux Subsystem

-Thank you to Cole Helsell for drafting this guide with me.
+Credits: Cole Helsell drafted the original version of this guide with me.